BryanTheLai/StackRAG-Backend/README.md

 *   **Data Validation:** `pydantic`
 *   **Configuration:** `.env` files (`python-dotenv`)
 *   **Key Python Libraries:** `supabase-py`, `google-genai`, `openai`, `pymupdf`, `chonkie`, `pydantic`.
+*   **Web Framework (Future):** FastAPI

 ### 1.8 Document Purpose

-This technical reference guide documents the design, implementation, and rationale for the AI CFO Assistant's ingestion pipeline.
+This technical reference guide documents the design, implementation, and rationale for the AI CFO Assistant's ingestion pipeline and outlines the strategic considerations for its future development in the context of the rapidly evolving AI landscape.
 It serves as a guide for developers and stakeholders involved in the project.

 ---